 If it is not possible for the Board of Directors to adopt a resolution on such short notice – then as of 20 March 2020, it is now possible, per Ministry of Commerce advice, for companies to postpone a planned and announced general assembly meeting directly by way of a petition to be signed by a company signatory, which is to be published with the Turkish Trade Registry Gazette.
 This might be regarded as a more practical way but this deprives the company of the opportunity to set a date for the postponed meeting.

 If you would like to proceed with the general assembly meeting, there are no prohibitions towards companies’ convening their own general assembly meetings.
 However, in planning a general assembly meeting, the Board of Directors should consider if it would be safe, from an health and safety perspective, to convene the meeting at all – there are currently no consequences for not convening an ordinary general assembly meeting in the first three months of a financial year.

 This said, for urgent resolutions, the general assembly of a company can and should still convene, provided that it is possible for the shareholders to furnish authorization documents for legal entities or their proxies, which might be challenging if such documents have to arrive notarized and apostilled from abroad.
 For general assembly meetings that necessitate the attendance of a Ministry representative, we would suggest notifying the representative as early as possible.

-- Are we prohibited from taking any resolutions on the General Assembly level?
+- Are we prohibited from taking any resolutions at the General Assembly level?